Rio de Janeiro Metro

 Rio de Janeiro Metro Parking

-Some stations offer park and ride facilities to the metro passengers.
+Some stations offer park and ride facilities for metro passengers.

 Rio de Janeiro Metro Rules and Tips

-Trains of the Rio de Janeiro metro that have orange markings on them, are reserved for pregnant women, disabled people and infants and elders.
-An additional safety measure for women in particular is the designation of an entire car only for women.
-The metro system has various facilities within its network to make transportation as convenient as possible for the local citizens.
-From ATM’s to public toilets, necessities of the people are very well catered to.
-Bicycles are allowed onboard but their transport is subject to some terms and conditions.
+Trains on the Rio de Janeiro metro that are marked orange are reserved for pregnant women, disabled people, babies and the elderly.
+As an additional safety measure, especially for women, an entire carriage is reserved for women.
+The Metro system has various facilities throughout its network to make travelling as convenient as possible for local people.
+From ATM’s to public toilets, the needs of the people are well catered for.
+Bicycles are allowed on board, but their transport is subject to certain conditions.

 Pictures of Rio de Janeiro Metro